Bijections for generalized Tamari intervals via orientations: Bijection using Schnyder woods

-Assume $R\notin\cG_{i,j}$, so that $\tilde{A}$ contains a pattern as in the right part of Figure~\ref{fig:modif_arc}.
-In this pattern let $d_1,d_2,d_3$ be the blue dot, red dot and black dot, let $a''=(d_1,d_2)$ be the gray arc above and $a=(d_1,d_3)$ the blue arc below.
-Let $E$ be the part of the line strictly between $d_1$ and $d_2$, and let $\nblue,\nblack,\nred$ be respectively the numbers of blue dots, black dots, and red dots in $E$.
-We have $\nblue=\nred$ since $d_1$ and $d_2$ are matched (for the upper diagram).
-We have $\nblue\geq\nblack$ since in the lower diagram $d_1$ is matched to a black dot that is on the right of $d_2$.
-Hence $\nred\geq\nblack$.
-In other word, in $E\cup d_2$ we have more red dots than black dots.
-This implies that, in the upper diagram of $A$, there is a red dot in $E\cup d_2$ that is matched to a black dot on the left of $d_1$.
-Hence, if we let $a'$ be the arc formed by this matched pair, then the pair $a,a'$ is a Z-pattern in $A$.

-Assume now that $A$ contains a Z-pattern, and let $a,a'$ be a pair of arcs forming a minimum Z-pattern.
-We denote by $d_1$ the blue extremity of $a$, by $d_2$ the red extremity of $a'$, and by $E$ the part of the line strictly between $d_1$ and $d_2$.
-Let $\nblue,\nblack,\nred$ be respectively the numbers of blue dots, black dots, and red dots in $E$.
-The fact that the pattern is minimum easily implies that there is no arc (neither in the upper nor in the lower diagram) starting from $E$ and ending outside of $E$.
-Hence $\nblue=\nblack=\nred$, so that in the upper diagram of $\tilde{A}$, $d_1$ has to be matched with a red dot belonging to $E\cup d_2$.
-Clearly this arc $a''$ together with $a$ form a pattern as in the right part of Figure~\ref{fig:modif_arc}, hence $R\notin\cG_{i,j}$. \end{proof}

-{\bf Acknowledgement.} The authors thank Fr\'ed\'eric Chapoton, Guillaume Chapuy, Wenjie Fang and Mathias Lepoutre for interesting discussions. \'EF is supported by ANR-16-CE40-0009-01 ``GATO'', AH is supported by ERC-2016-STG 716083 ``CombiTop''.
+{\bf Acknowledgement.} The authors are grateful to the two anonymous referees for very helpful comments and suggestions to improve the presentation, and thank Fr\'ed\'eric Chapoton, Guillaume Chapuy, Wenjie Fang, and Mathias Lepoutre for interesting discussions. \'EF acknowledges the support of ANR-16-CE40-0009-01 ``GATO'', and AH the support of ERC-2016-STG 716083 ``CombiTop''.